abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-Without this fundamental unity of mettā in our hearts—this fundamental welcoming inclination and recognition that our internal attributes, good or bad, are all aspects of the natural order—then it’s impossible to have a genuine, substantial attitude of loving-kindness toward others, because the heart is divided.
+Without this fundamental unity of mettā in our hearts—this fundamental welcoming inclination and recognition that our internal attributes, good or bad, are all aspects of the natural order—it’s impossible to have a genuine, substantial attitude of loving-kindness toward others, because the heart is divided.

 So we can take some time to pursue and explore these themes and to reflect on them, seeing throughout the course of the day how often the